hermanomark/art-vault/README.md

 # Art Vault

-A beautiful React application for exploring artworks from the Art Institute of Chicago.
-Browse through a curated collection of art pieces with search functionality and medium filtering.
+A web-application for exploring artworks from the Art Institute of Chicago.
+Browse through a curated collection of art pieces.

 ## Features

-- 🎨 Browse artworks from the Art Institute of Chicago
+- Browse artworks from the Art Institute of Chicago
-- 🔍 Search functionality with debounced input
+- Search functionality
-- 🎭 Filter by art mediums
+- Filter by art mediums
-- 📱 Responsive design with masonry layout
+- Responsive design
-- 📄 Pagination support
-- ⚡ Fast loading with Vite

-## Tech Stack

-- **React** - UI framework
-- **Vite** - Build tool and development server
-- **Tailwind CSS** - Styling
-- **Art Institute of Chicago API** - Data source

 ## Getting Started